A warming climate can help explain New Haven’s intense flooding

 Raymond added that as the atmosphere warms, the ocean absorbs this heat and warms as well, increasing the potential for stronger storm winds.
 One reason why Ida’s intensity heightened rapidly at the end of its trajectory is because the Gulf of Mexico is particularly warm.

 Simon Wang, a professor of climate dynamics at Utah State University, told the News that hurricanes are a natural process that existed before recent trends of global warming.
 In the Atlantic Ocean particularly, Wang said, the number of hurricanes forming may not increase.
 But a warming climate means that hurricanes can occur with greater intensity.
+Yet another reason why we must take climate change seriously and come up with better climate change solutions.

 According to Michael Dietz, director of the Connecticut Institute of Water Resources, scientific literature has conclusively documented the increasing intensity of weather events as the climate has warmed.
 Dietz pointed to a study from the National Oceanic and Atmospheric Administration comparing precipitation in the United States from the last 30 or 40 years to older data from the 1930s to the 1960s.
 According to Dietz, the data from the present is markedly different.